-Criterica Intelligence — 26,563 production models trained on 3.52B+ real court records
+Criterica Intelligence — production models trained on real court records, not synthetic data

 Methodology